Key takeaways

 Interesting Numbers

-87% is Adjusted Cohort Graduation Rate (ACGR) for public high school students in the 2021-2022 school year, according to the National Center for Education Statistics (NCES).
-This is 7% higher than a decade earlier.
-These statistics show the growth of K-12 educational system effectiveness and inclusion in the U.S.
+87% of public high school students graduated in the 2021-2022 school year, according to the National Center for Education Statistics (NCES).
+This is 7% higher than ten years earlier.
+The numbers show steady progress in the U.S. K-12 education system.
+Additional insights about enrollment trends and performance data can be found in recent reports such as Online School Statistics 2025.

 Structure of K-12 Education

 The K-12 education system has three stages: elementary, middle, and high school.
+Understanding this structure helps clarify the K 12 meaning.
 Let’s take a look at every stage.

 Elementary School (K-5)